Hodge–Laplacian

 poisson_recovery_error

-2D analog: solve Δu = Δf periodically and measure residual.
+2D analog of the 1D Laplacian's Poisson residual: solve Δu = Δf periodically over the reshaped field and measure residual.
 Hawkes Process (541.1) scores highest — its clustered spike events create strong non-periodic boundary content in the 2D field. fBm Persistent (0.67) is near zero (well-captured by periodic modes).

 source_fraction